 It is a creative collective, founded by Antonio Tabet, Fabio Porchat, Gregorio Duvivier, Ian SBF and John Vincent de Castro, five friends who were dissatisfied with the lack of creative freedom on Brazilian television.
 They decided to set up a channel of humor skits on YouTube.
 They have built up a large cast and crew, and are clearly popular with Brazil’s fans of humor.

 Roman Atwood operates two YouTube channels - RomanAtwood which focuses on prank videos, and RomanAtwoodVlogs, which, as its name suggests, is his vlogging channel.
-Both channels perform well, with the prank channel exceeding 10.4 million subscribers and the vlog channel having more than 12.4 million subscribers.
+Both channels perform well, with the prank channel exceeding 10 million subscribers and the vlog channel having more than 15 million subscribers.

 He has operated his prank channel since 2009 and his vlog channel since 2013.
 Three of his best-known pranks are the Pee Prank, the Ferrari Prank, and the Anniversary Prank.

+Rhett and Link began Good Mythical Morning in 2008 and have now uploaded more than 2,700 videos over ten series.
 The focus of Good Mythical Morning is to look at the somewhat unusual lives of Rhett and Link.
 They also talk about videos that they make for their other channels.
 Although many of the episodes cover random topics, episodes on Thursdays and Fridays follow a seasonal theme.